-And in helping others by doing outbound spam-checking the local site also
+And in helping others by doing outbound spam-checking the local site

-by its recipients.
+treated as spam by its recipients.
 Do we really want that?

-You also say "some of my users' outgoing mail is being marked as spam".(*)
+You also say "some of my users' outgoing mail is being marked as

-In that case, irrespective of anything else, it would be worth
+spam".(*) In that case, irrespective of anything else, it would be worth

-investigating that and at least trying to understand it; it suggests your
+investigating that and at least trying to understand it; it suggests

-local spam settings might need attention.
+your local spam settings might need attention.